30 Easiest Colleges to Get Into in 2026: Choose Your Path

 Southwest Minnesota State University (MN)

 In Marshall, SMSU feels approachable from day one.
 The programs range from education to the arts, and the campus has a grounded, steady pace that makes it easy to settle in.
+The university also offers strong internship opportunities and community engagement projects.

 Acceptance rate: 69%